An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Numerical Experiments for MPB-FA

-\underline{All-cut policy}: retaining all the past cuts, i.e. both active and non-active cuts of the model $f_k$ after every \textit{serious} and \textit{null step} as in the current form of \cref{alg: Proximal Bundle Method}.
+\underline{All-cut policy}: retaining all the past cuts, i.e. both active and non-active cuts of the model $f_k$ after every \textit{serious} and \textit{null step} as in the current form of \Cref{alg: Proximal Bundle Method}.
 This policy may lead to growing memory demands and escalate the difficulty in solving the associated minimization problems \eqref{eq:proxbundle_alg}.

 \underline{Single-cut policy}: as noted in \cite{Diaz2023optimal, LiangMonteiro2023}, retaining some approximation accuracy of the previous model is only necessary after \textit{null steps}.
-To keep the bundle as lean as possible, it is suggested in \cite{liang2021proximal} to drop all but the \emph{newest added cut} after every \textit{{serious step}} (thus the name) and keep active cuts only after \textit{{null steps}}.
+To keep the bundle as lean as possible, it is suggested in \cite{liang2021proximal} to drop all but the \textit{newest added cut} after every \textit{{serious step}} (thus the name) and keep active cuts only after \textit{{null steps}}.

-\underline{Active-cut policy}: retaining active cuts after \emph{both} \textit{serious} and \textit{null steps}.
-Contrary to existing analyses, in the improved complexity bound in \cref{thm: 1/e convergence when g is smooth}, we assume that after a \textit{serious step} $k$, $w_k$ lies within the convex hull of $\cV^{k}$ (see \eqref{ineq: upper bound on w_{k} - w_{k+1} 0} in \cref{lm: minimal angle between FCFW iterates}), which requires retaining the active cuts after \textit{serious steps}.
-Since at most $n+1$ cuts are retained during \textit{null step} sequences \cite{Du2017,zhou2018limited, VANACKOOIJ2017}, retaining active cuts after a \textit{serious step} does not increase the maximum memory requirement.
-To the best of our knowledge, our analysis is the first to give a theoretical ground for retaining active cuts after a \textit{serious step}.
+\underline{Active-cut policy}: retaining active cuts after \textit{both} \textit{serious} and \textit{null steps}.
+Since at most $n+1$ cuts are retained during \textit{null step} sequences \cite{Du2017,zhou2018limited, VANACKOOIJ2017}, retaining active cuts after a \textit{serious step} does not increase the maximum memory requirement. \begin{lemma} The convergence rate of \Cref{thm: 1/e convergence when g is smooth} holds for the active-cut policy. \end{lemma} \begin{proof} The \emph{active-cut policy} retains only the subset of cuts that remain active, corresponding to the face of $\mathcal{V}$ on which $w_k$ lies.
+This restriction is sufficient to ensure that the convergence rates established for the FCFW algorithm in~\cite{braun2023conditional} remain valid.
+It therefore remains to verify that \Cref{lm: minimal angle between FCFW iterates} still applies.
+Indeed, the requirement in~\eqref{ineq: upper bound on w_{k} - w_{k+1} 0} is satisfied because $w_k$ lies within the convex hull of $\mathcal{V}^k$. \end{proof} To the best of our knowledge, our analysis is the first to give a theoretical ground for retaining active cuts after a \textit{serious step}.
 Indeed, the all-cut and single-cut policies prove to be less balanced and less effective than the active-cut policy as illustrated by the following numerical experiment.

+\emph{Experiment setup} We illustrate the performance gain of the active-cut policy through a numerical study on the problem: